 - Something that made money and helped me live the life of my dreams

-During my research, I came across the concept of passive income and I thought: “Wouldn’t it be great to be able to set something up and not having to worry about money anymore?”
+During my research, I came across the concept of passive income, and I thought: “Wouldn’t it be great to be able to set something up and not have to worry about money anymore?”

 Something was still missing.

-I then realized I spent a lot of time reading blogs, looking at people that are currently living the life I want to live.
+I then realized I spent a lot of time reading blogs, looking at people currently living the life I want to live.

-Some are able to stay at home and raise their kids away from the corporate world, some are able to travel every day of the year using their savings and investments, some created a 6-figure business while going to school and some have created a new life for themselves that allow them to do what they love.
+Some can stay at home and raise their kids away from the corporate world.
+Some can travel every day of the year using their savings and investments.
+Some created a 6-figure business while going to school, and some have created a new life for themselves that allow them to do what they love.